-This pharmacy is situated in a satellite GP surgery in the village of Luddendenfoot.
-The pharmacy dispenses NHS prescriptions, and it sells some over-the-counter medicines.
-It supplies prescription medicines in multi-compartment compliance packs to help people take their medicines at the right time.
-It also provides the Covid vaccination booster service and the NHS Pharmacy First service.
+This community pharmacy is situated in a residential area, South of Preston City Centre.
+The pharmacy dispenses NHS prescriptions, private prescriptions and sells over-the-counter medicines.
+It also provides a range of services including seasonal flu and COVID vaccinations, and the NHS Pharmacy First service.
+The pharmacy supplies medicines in multi-compartment compliance packs to some people to help them take their medicines at the right time.

 This was an inspection of the pharmacy which focused on the core Standards relating to patient safety.
 Not all the Standards were inspected on this occasion.
-The pharmacy was last inspected in July 2018 and all standards were met.
+The pharmacy was last inspected in February 2018.